mission = "Build bold, data-driven solutions for cities.";

 1. What is the AI x City Climate Action Hackathon 2025?

-2. Who can participate in the Hackathon?
+2. Who can participate?

-3. What are the themes for this year’s Hackathon?
+3. What are this year’s themes?

 4. What do I need to do?